atmin/jtmpl/src/coffee/jtmpl.coffee.md

 ## Rules

 jtmpl is a processor of rules.
-There are two sequences, one for each stage, compilation and binding.

-Rules in each sequence are in increasing generality order.
+Rules in sequences are in increasing generality order.
 It's just like [Haskell pattern matching](http://learnyouahaskell.com/syntax-in-functions).

-Both stages can be extended with new rules, put them at the beginning:
+Compilation and binding stages can be extended with new rules, put them at the beginning:

-`jtmpl.compileRules.unshift({ new compile rule... })`,
+`jtmpl.compileRules.unshift({ new compile rule... })`
 `jtmpl.bindRules.unshift({ new binding rule... })`